ABOUT

 This includes a detailed knowledge of furniture construction, design & quality, cost analysis, retail marketing strategies, customer service practices and much more.

-What is the Insiders Guide to Furniture?
+Insiders Guide to Furniture?

-“You get what you pay for!”
+The statement, “You get what you pay for!” is often heard throughout the furniture industry.

 The Insider’s Guide To Furniture was created to help its readers avoid expensive furniture shopping mistakes.